panpeter/rugpullgame/README.md

 In case two players pump in the same block and call the rug pull, the reward is split between them.

+## Bots

+To initiate the game there is a [play.js](https://github.com/panpeter/rugpullgame/blob/main/contracts/scripts/play.js) script that runs a simple bot.
+It uses three accounts to pump and do rug pulls.
+It's very easy to beat the script but I won't say how :) The code is public so anyone with basic programming knowledge can guess its actions and win.

 ## Tools used in this project
 - [Hardhat](https://hardhat.org/) - ethereum development environment
 - [Waffle](https://getwaffle.io/) - smart contracts testing